stephenhouser/node-red-contrib-flexradio/README.md

 ## Using these nodes in your flows

+The [example](example) directory has the example flows shown below.
+You can install this flow in your Node Red instance, but you will have to change the radio address to make them work.

 The `flexradio-request` node is most likely the first node you will use.
 It allows you to send requests (or commands if you like) to a radio.
 You first need to configure the radio connection within the node after you add it to your flow.
 This radio configuration will be shared by other nodes in your flows, so you should only have to set it up once.

 ![Meters](example/meters.png)